 drum and the process is repeated to determine the number two and three picks.
 (Note: If the one

 unassigned combination is drawn, the balls are drawn to the top again.)

 The order of selection for the teams that do not win one of the top three picks will be determined

-The actual Lottery procedure will take place in a separate room prior to the national broadcast
+The actual Lottery procedure will take place in a separate room just prior to the national broadcast

-on ESPN with NBA officials and representatives of the participating teams and the accounting firm of
+on ESPN with select media, NBA officials and representatives of the participating teams and the

-Ernst & Young representative.
+by an Ernst & Young representative.
 These envelopes then will be sealed and brought on-stage,

-where the announcement of the Lottery results will be made by NBA Deputy Commissioner Adam
+where the announcement of the Lottery results will be made by NBA Deputy Commissioner Mark

 Deputy Commissioner nor the team representatives will be informed of the Lottery results prior to